FAQ

 For information on age groups and awards go to the Divisions & Awards page.

 Yes.
-Every full marathon, half marathon, and 5K finisher will get a beautiful, commemorative medal, provided they finish within the time frame.
+Every full marathon, half marathon, and 5K finisher will get a beautiful, commemorative medal.

 The average temperature range is 44 – 65 degrees.